Degree Options Through UNITE

 - Plan A (Thesis) program option which involves the completion of minimum number of graduate level coursework credits and a thesis research project

 - Plan B (Project) program option which involves the completion of a larger number of minimum coursework credits and a professional project or paper

 - Plan C (Coursework Projects) program option which involves a minimum number of graduate level coursework credits and coursework projects (most common plan pursued by those who complete courses entirely through UNITE)

 M.S. program options vary by department.

-For complete information about the M.S. in Electrical and Computer Engineering, consult the Electrical and Computer Engineering Graduate Students site.
+For complete information about the M.S. in Electrical and Computer Engineering, consult the Electrical and Computer Engineering Graduate Programs site.

 To enroll into a UNITE section of a course as someone already accepted into a University of Minnesota graduate program, follow these steps.